 - Use a vacuum to remove the remaining water inside your car floor and seats.

-- Use all the necessary tools like towels, fans, sponge, and humidifier to help dry all the wet surfaces of the car.
+- Use all the necessary tools like towels, fans, sponges, and humidifiers to help dry all the wet surfaces of the car.

-- You can also call a mechanic to help you check the transmission fluid, oil, and lube if they are destroyed and need to be drained.
+- You can also call a mechanic to help you check the transmission fluid, oil, and lube.

 Once you have already finished drying your car as much as you can.
 File a claim to your auto insurance so they can check your car right away.

 How to file a car insurance claim after flood damage and does auto insurance cover flood?

 What if your flood-damaged car is a total loss?

-Most states have a threshold to be surpassed before a car can be considered a total loss.
+Most states have a threshold you need to surpass before a car is a total loss.
 One example is in Oklahoma if the cost to repair a car is more than 60% of its value, then it will be considered totaled.
 Now, if the adjuster determines that your car is a total loss, your car insurance policy will just pay you for the actual cash value of your car after depreciation.
 So let’s say, you bought your vehicle for $35,000 five years ago.
 Today, the amount of your car depreciates to $23,000.
 Then your insurance company will just pay you $23,000.

 If You Don’t Have Comprehensive Coverage, What Should You Do?